GAHT® GREENHOUSES FOR CANNABIS

 GAHT® greenhouses for cannabis help supplement their own heating and cooling using the energy of the sun, and the soil underground.
-The result is a renewable climate control system that both supplements heating and cooling in the cannabis greenhouse, helping to save money on HVAC.
+The result is a renewable climate control system that both offsets heating and cooling in the greenhouse, helping to save money on HVAC.

 How It Works

 GAHT® systems provide energy-efficient climate control to greenhouses by using the mass of soil underground.
-Often called a ground to air heat exchanger or climate battery, GAHT® systems serve four critical functions.
+Often called a ground to air heat exchanger or climate battery, GAHT® greenhouses for cannabis serve four critical functions.

 Self Heating & Cooling Greenhouses For Cannabis

 A GAHT® system provides air circulation when outside temperatures are either too warm or too cold for standard ventilation by recirculating air (and heat) through the soil.

 As hot humid air is circulated underground during the day, it cools and reaches the dew point.
 Water vapor condenses and percolates into the soil through perforated pipes.
 The exhausted air is cooler and drier, helping reduce the risk of cannabis greenhouse pests and diseases.

 Renewable Climate Control

-Because the source of heating is the sun, a GAHT® system allows for the greenhouse to harness a natural ‘greenhouse effect’, storing heat in the soil for heating as it is needed.
+Because the source of heating is the sun, a GAHT® greenhouse for cannabis allows for the system to harness a natural ‘greenhouse effect’, storing heat in the soil for heating as it is needed.
 This creates a fully self heating greenhouse system.

 Purchase Commercial GAHT® System Plans For Your Greenhouse

 For commercial cannabis greenhouses, Ceres provides in-depth evaluation and engineering for your high-performance GAHT® system.

 Our Commercial GAHT® System Services Include:

 - 1 hour initial design consultation to learn growing goals and greenhouse design

 - 2-3 Layouts of possible GAHT® system configurations plus a rough estimated price for each.
 The final layout depends on the greenhouse configuration and floor plan.

 - Customized design and layout of best possible configuration

 - Customized electrical layout and wiring diagrams, considering electric requirements, greenhouse design, and electric supply.

-- Finalized GAHT® plans for showing the design and pipe layout
+- Finalized GAHT® greenhouse for cannabis plans for showing the design and pipe layout

 - Materials list for the final design